City-of-Helsinki/bestpractice/docs/accessibility.md

 have to comply with a similar level of accessibility by the time of production release (older websites by September 23 2020).

 As a developer, it is your responsibility to write code that results in web services that comply with these accessibility standards.
-Accessibility is something that needs to thought of from the get-go in each development project, not just tested for at the moment of v1.0 release.
+Accessibility is something that needs to be thought of from the get-go in each development project, not just tested for at the moment of v1.0 release.
 Fortunately React, our chosen framework for UIs, [fully supports accessibility](https://reactjs.org/docs/accessibility.html).

 ## Accessibility in short